microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 The `program` setting specifies the program you want to debug.
 Here it is set to the active file folder `${fileDirname}` and active filename `${fileBasenameNoExtension}`, which if `helloworld.cpp` is the active file will be `helloworld`.

 By default, the C++ extension won't add any breakpoints to your source code and the `stopAtEntry` value is set to `false`.

 Change the `stopAtEntry` value to `true` to cause the debugger to stop on the `main` method when you start debugging.

 ### Start a debugging session

 > **Note**: You may have issues debugging on macOS Catalina.
 See [issue #3829](https://github.com/microsoft/vscode-cpptools/issues/3829) for details and possible workarounds.

-1. Go back to `helloworld.cpp` so that it is the active file.
-This is really important, because VS Code uses the file it is in to determine that we want to debug a C++ file.
+1. Go back to `helloworld.cpp` so that it is the active file in the editor.
+This is important, because VS Code uses the active file to what you want to debug.
 2. Press `kb(workbench.action.debug.start)` or from the main menu choose **Run > Start Debugging**.
 Before you start stepping through the source code, let's take a moment to notice several changes in the user interface:

 - The Integrated Terminal appears at the bottom of the source code editor.
 In the **Debug Output** tab, you see output that indicates the debugger is up and running.